CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 The topology Converter can help you to simulate a custom network topology directly on your laptop or on a dedicated server.
 The topology can be extremely complete enabling you to simulate hosts as well as network equipment.

-Topology converter translates a graphviz topology file (`.dot` file), which describe the network topology link-by-link, into a Vagrantfile, which fully represents the topology.
+Topology converter translates a graphviz topology file (`.dot` file), which describes the network topology link-by-link, into a Vagrantfile, which fully represents the topology.
 Vagrantfiles are used with Vagrant to interconnect VMs.
 You can then simulate the topology in either Virtualbox or with KVM-QEMU and Libvirt.

 The topology converter: